The key players in Congress on immigration

 "We are not going to default to existing groups.
 There were too many groups to count and they were basically getting nowhere," Cornyn told reporters.
 "So that's why, I think, the need to move to this level."

-But Sen. Jeff Flake, a Republican member of another group, says it's his "Gang of Six" that's leading the way.
+Sen. Jeff Flake, a Republican member of another group, says it's his "Gang of Six" with Durbin that's leading the way.
 "Somebody has to put forward a document.
 Somebody has to put forward a bill," he said.
 "That's what we're doing."

-A variety of formal and informal groups are still meeting and doing their own work, some designed to find the middle ground and some designed to pull talks to the left or right.
-Here's a look at the key players across the political spectrum that have taken the lead.
+Durbin says the "Gang of Six" group is close to a deal, and as for a meeting of the congressional No. 2's, Durbin said it was "very difficult" to imagine that separate group would produce a product, and was visibly exasperated by the topics discussed.

+He sighed, laughed and looked up at the ceiling when asked if the meeting earlier Wednesday in McCarthy's office was mostly to come up with a meeting schedule.

+"Yes, that's exactly what it is.
+They're going to start with a staff meeting at 3:30 (Thursday) afternoon.
+To talk about an agenda," he said, half laughing, half sighing.
+"We've been at this for months.
+I'm going, we're participating."

-Senate
+In the Senate

 Bipartisans: The "Gang of Six" consists of six senators from across the aisle that have been working on a DACA deal for months.
 Because the Senate needs Democrats to pass a deal, they've been working towards a proposal that we could get members on board from both parties.